martinkoster/actionfx/actionfx-app-sample/README.md

 What happens here is that the list of ordered books is bound to the `itemsProperty` of the used `javafx.scene.control.TableView` via `targetProperty = ControlProperties.ITEMS_OBSERVABLE_LIST` and in the second step, the list of ordered books is then bound to the **selected items list** of the table view.
 Means: First we fill the table view with the books from the model, and then we select all books inside the table view.

-The form binding with the actual data itself occurs in method `onCheckoutStart` that is invoked, when a `OrderSummary` instance is published via `ActionFX.publishEvent(..)` (see implementation of the `ShoppingCartController` for further details).
+The form binding with the actual data itself occurs in method `onCheckoutStart` that is invoked, when an `OrderSummary` instance is published via `ActionFX.publishEvent(..)` (see implementation of the `ShoppingCartController` for further details).

 ```java
 	@AFXSubscribe(value = OrderSummary.class)